 Receivables from Related Parties.
-This account stayed level at P3.9 million at March 31, 2012, the same level as at year-end 2011.
+This account stayed at P3.9 million at the end of June 30, 2012 the same level as at the end of 2011 as Magellan Capital Holdings Corporation has stopped making shareholders advances to Magellan Utilities Development Corporation.

 Investments in Associates.
-This account which consists of investment in Pointwest Technologies Corporation and BPO International, Inc. remained unchanged from year-end 2011 to March 31, 2012 at P141.2 million as equity in net earnings of associates are taken up at year-end.
+This account which consists of investment in Pointwest Technologies Corporation and BPO International, Inc. remained at the same level at year-end 2011 and at June 30, 2012 at P141.2 million as equity in net earnings of associates are not taken up until year end.